DevExpress/testcafe/docs/articles/documentation/concepts/typescript-and-coffescript.md

 To start writing tests with TypeScript, install TestCafe into your project directory.
 For more information, see [Install TestCafe](../guides/basic-guides/install-testcafe.md#local-installation).

-When writing test in TypeScript, it is required to import TestCafe module first.
+When writing test in TypeScript, you must import the TestCafe module first.

 ```js
 import { Selector } from 'testcafe';